 The financial statements of the Fund also comply with IFRS as issued by the International Accounting Standards Board (IASB).

-- a.
-Basis of preparation (continued) - ii.
+ii.
 New and amended standards adopted by the Fund

 The Fund has applied the following standards and amendments for the first time for its financial year beginning 1 July 2023: